pietrogiuffrida/pypid/README.md

 # pypid

-Functions to easy implement pid in python3 projectx.
+Functions to easy implement pid in python3 projects.